 1. Activity Cubes such as the Vtech Learning Cube-These are a great option for toys that will grow with your child as they develop.
 There are so many options for these cubes.
 The incorporation of music, tactile cues, shapes, and learning cause/effect is excellent!

-2. Oball wobble bobble ball (really all toys from ball are fantastic!)-Oball wobble bobble provides vibration and rolling.
+2. Oball wobble bobble ball (really, all toys from the ball are fantastic!)-Oball wobble bobble provides vibration and rolling.
 Chasing the unstable surface challenges balance in sitting.
-Other oball toys are excellent for grasping and the bright colors are so exciting for a baby!
+Other ball toys are excellent for grasping, and the bright colors are so exciting for a baby!

 4. Gumball Lever Toy with Balls- A great toy to teach cause and effect.
-The endless surprise of the balls rolling out will always get a smile out of your baby
+The endless surprise of the balls rolling out will always get a smile on your baby

-To view & purchase products we recommend: Shop the List
+To view & purchase products, we recommend: Shopping the List

 Kelsey Baas, PT, DPT, received her Doctorate in Physical Therapy at UT Southwestern.
 She loves working with babies and children of all ages.
 After spending 4.5 years working at Texas Children’s Hospital, she opened Compleo Physical Therapy & Wellness.
 Diagnoses she treats include Torticollis/plagiocephaly, developmental delay, scoliosis, and pediatric chronic pain.
 In her free time, she enjoys traveling and spending time with her husband and dog.